OpenText Service Manager [EOL] vs Zendesk comparison

 Find out what your peers are saying about ServiceNow, Atlassian, BMC and others in Help Desk Software.
 Updated: May 2024.

-OpenText Service Manager [EOL] is ranked 17th in Help Desk Software with 48 reviews while Zendesk is ranked 10th in Help Desk Software with 57 reviews.
+OpenText Service Manager [EOL] doesn't meet the minimum requirements to be ranked in Help Desk Software with 48 reviews while Zendesk is ranked 11th in Help Desk Software with 57 reviews.
 OpenText Service Manager [EOL] is rated 7.2, while Zendesk is rated 8.2.
 The top reviewer of OpenText Service Manager [EOL] writes "A solution that works out of the box.
 The solution's real strength is its ability to change for your organization's infrastructure".
-On the other hand, the top reviewer of Zendesk writes "Straightforward, very transparent, and very well organized".
-OpenText Service Manager [EOL] is most compared with ServiceNow, JIRA Service Management, OpenText Service Management Automation X (SMAX), BMC Helix ITSM and IBM Maximo, whereas Zendesk is most compared with ServiceNow, JIRA Service Management, Atlassian Confluence, Freshservice and Microsoft Dynamics CRM.
+On the other hand, the top reviewer of Zendesk writes "Stable tool, making it reliable for handling tasks but difficult initial setup".
+OpenText Service Manager [EOL] is most compared with ServiceNow, OpenText Service Management Automation X (SMAX), BMC Helix ITSM, IBM Maximo and JIRA Service Management, whereas Zendesk is most compared with ServiceNow, JIRA Service Management, Atlassian Confluence, Freshservice and Microsoft Dynamics CRM.

 See our list of best Help Desk Software vendors and best IT Service Management (ITSM) vendors.